Dave to tape a rare Friday Late Show episode

 May 29, 2006

 CHEERS to David Letterman's mom, Dorothy, for coming back to Late Show with David Letterman to read a Mother's Day-themed Top 10 list.
-Among our favorite items on the Top 10 Reasons I Love Beiong Dave's Mom: "When I see him on his show, I know he's not in jail," "I don't have to wait for a table at Red Lobster" and "It's nice that he looks older than I do."
+Among our favorite items on the Top 10 Reasons I Love Being Dave's Mom: "When I see him on his show, I know he's not in jail," "I don't have to wait for a table at Red Lobster" and "It's nice that he looks older than I do."
 We love Dave's mom!

 TV Guide Cheer of the Week